Computer Security Incident Response

 SENIOR RESPONSE TEAM FORMATION

-If, in the judgment of the Chief Information Officer, the incident might reasonably be expected to cause significant harm to the subjects of the data or to Southwestern University, the Chief Information Officer may recommend to the President that a Senior Response Team be established.
+If, in the judgment of the AVP for IT or VP for Finance & Administration, the incident might reasonably be expected to cause significant harm to the subjects of the data or to Southwestern University, they may recommend to the President that a Senior Response Team be established.
 The Senior Response Team shall be comprised of senior-level institutional administrators designated by the President.

 The Senior Response Team will determine, with assistance and input from legal counsel, whether Southwestern University should make best efforts to notify individuals whose personally identifiable information might have been at risk due to the incident.
 In making this determination, the following factors shall be considered